maiziex/HAPDeNovo/README.md

-# HAPDeNovo: a haplotype based approach for filtering and phasing de novo mutations on barcoded read-cloud sequencing
+# HAPDeNovo: a haplotype based approach for filtering and phasing de novo mutations on barcoded linked read sequencing

 ## Introduction